canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps-xwayland.md

 *If you are not familiar with the material in [Graphical Snaps for UbuntuCore](tutorial/graphical-snaps) please complete that first.
 This tutorial covers only the extra material needed when using toolkits that do not support Wayland directly.*

-negative
-: To use fully confined snaps which use Xwayland internally, you will also need a custom build of snapd master with the following patch added: https://github.com/snapcore/snapd/pull/4545  (allows Xwayland to work confined in a snap) For now this guide will proceed without application confinement.

 ## Introducing glxgears
 duration: 2:00

 A large fraction of applications are still written for X11 - there are those written with Qt4 and Gtk2, but also Java, Mono or Wine-based.
 We can snap these for a kiosk just fine, we just need to add some extra bits to the snap.

-As before, we’ll take a trivial example to start with (glxgears), then address each toolkit and their quirks. glxgears is again a handy snap to have, as it will help prove OpenGL is working for X11 apps inside Ubuntu Core.
+As before, we’ll take a trivial example to start with (glxgears). glxgears is again a handy snap to have, as it will help prove OpenGL is working for X11 apps inside Ubuntu Core.

 Install a few extra bits:
 ```bash